 - Posture — Mindful posture helps ward off backaches and pains, gives you the appearance of being thinner and taller, and engages deep abdominal muscles.
 By sitting and standing up straight, you can work your abs all day long!

 - Sleep — A nightly sleep ritual helps set up successful deep sleep even if you have small children at home.
 Ditch the screen time in the evening and opt for a warm shower, favorite book and early bedtime—this will be especially helpful to decompress and release stress.

 - Take a 5-minute break — Once a day, take 5 minutes for yourself to decompress, zone out, recharge.
 This could mean anything from a quick walk at lunchtime to a short period of meditation, or even just laying down to rest.

 - Mind your thoughts — Talk to yourself as you would talk to your child.
 Be kind, respectful and patient.
 Think about your strengths and how you can use them to reach your goals.
 And cut yourself some slack if you find you’re falling short in some areas—focus on where you’re succeeding and give yourself the credit you deserve.

 - Be cognizant of your food choices – You don’t have to go on a diet to eat healthier.
 Just think about what you’re putting in your body.
 If you find yourself running to the vending machine because you’re starving at 3:30 every afternoon, plan ahead and pack a healthier snack like almonds or carrot sticks.

-- Ditch the all-or-nothing mentality – If you’re waiting for the perfect time to start exercising and eating right (once the baby is sleeping, in the new year, etc.), stop!
+- Ditch the all-or-nothing mentality – If you’re waiting for the perfect time to start exercising and eating right (once the pandemic is over, in the summer, when I can go to the gym, etc.), stop!
 There will never be a “perfect” time to start, however there will always be an excuse not to.
 Make up your mind to do as much as you can, whenever you can.
 Trade “all-or-nothing” for “always something” every day.
 Every little bit helps.